 Instructions

-- Add roasted hazelnuts, dates, cacao powder, and a optional pinch of salt to the large bowl of the @magimixuk food processor.
+- Add the toasted hazelnuts, pitted dates, cacao powder and an optional pinch of salt to the large bowl of the food processor.

-- Take a tablespoon of the mixture and roll it with your hands to form a ball.
-Lay on a plate with baking paper and repeat with the rest of the dough.
-This recipe makes 16 balls.
+- Scoop out a tablespoon of the mixture and roll it between your hands to form a ball.
+Place on a plate or tray lined with baking paper.
+Repeat with the remaining mixture.
+You should end up with 16 balls.

-- Add the whole hazelnut on top of each ball.
-Chill in the freezer for a few minutes to allow the dough to set and harden, ready for the final step.
+- Press a whole hazelnut gently into the top of each ball.
+Place the tray in the freezer for a few minutes until the balls are firm and set.

-- Melt the dark chocolate in a bowl, then roll each ball in it to coat completely.
+- Melt the dark chocolate in a heatproof bowl.
+Roll each chilled ball in the melted chocolate until fully coated.